Privacy Policy

 Social Media

 We may use hyperlinks on our Sites that redirect you to a social network if you click on the respective link.
-However, when you click on a social plug-in, such as Facebook’s “Like” or Twitter’s “tweet” button, that particular social network’s plugin will be activated, and your browser will directly connect to that provider’s servers.
+However, when you click on a social plug-in, such as Facebook’s “Like” or the X button, that particular social network’s plugin will be activated, and your browser will directly connect to that provider’s servers.
 If you do not use these buttons, none of your data will be sent to the respective social network’s plugin provider.
-So for example, when you click on the Facebook’s “Like” button on the Sites, Facebook will receive your IP address, the browser version and screen resolution, and the operating system of the device you have used to access the Sites.
 Settings regarding privacy protection can be found on the websites of these social networks and are not within our control.

 Your Choices

-We provide you the ability to exercise certain controls and choices over how we collect, use, store, and share your information.
-Please note that if you are a resident of California, you may have additional rights (see California Privacy Rights section below).
+Regardless of where you live, we provide you the ability to exercise certain controls and choices over how we collect, use, store, and share your information.
+You may have additional rights depending on where you live (see jurisdictional rights below).

 Children